 If you find water on or near the valve, there's a good chance the valve has a worn washer, gasket or packing material inside that's failing to seal around the valve stem.
 You can try to repair this yourself: replace the failed seal or add some packing (also called stem or bonnet packing), a special string that you wrap around the valve stem and compress with the packing nut (typically the first nut below the handle).
 Valves also can leak internally or at the union nuts joining the valve assembly to the system pipe or the radiator.

 NOTE: Always turn off the heating system and let everything cool down before attempting repairs.
 Opening up or replacing the control valve may require draining the system.

 For those of you with one-pipe steam radiators, identified by a single pipe serving the radiator, remember to keep the valve all the way on or all the way off.
 It's not designed to moderate the heat, and closing it partway leads to problems, including a leaking radiator valve.

 Air Vents, Holes and Other Possible Leak Sites

 You might find that your home radiators are leaking from areas other than the control valve.
 A steam radiator can leak from its air vent, the cylindrical or bullet-shaped metal device located on one end near the top of the radiator.
 These vents are designed to release air, not water, and they should always point straight up.
 However, if they're pointing sideways or downward, they might leak water.

-It's possible to replace nipples, provided you have the unthreaded type, you can find replacement parts and you can disassemble the radiator.
-Units with unthreaded nipples have metal rods that bind the sections together; those with threaded nipples don't have rods, and the nipples almost certainly have fused to the radiator sections many decades ago and are thus non-removable.
+It's possible to replace nipples, provided you have the unthreaded type, you can find replacement parts, and you can disassemble the radiator.
+Units with unthreaded nipples have metal rods that bind the sections together; those with threaded nipples don't have rods, and the nipples almost certainly fused to the radiator sections many decades ago and are thus non-removable.